Is Ancestry DNA Worth it? How my results surprised me

 Whenever peopled asked me through the years, “What ethnicity are you?”
 I always said something like “I think I’m part Dutch and Native American.”
 As it turned out, yeah, that’s not totally correct.

-My husband tells me I look like I could easily pass as a number of different races.
+People have always told me I could pass as a multitude of races and for that reason, I’ve always been labeled as “exotic.”
 Was I Indian?
 Russian?
 Turkish?
 Spanish?
 English?
 Greek?
 Eastern European?
 I had no clue, it was a mystery that I didn’t mind unsolved for most of my life.

 Because of this, a part of my identity always felt a little off, though.
 Most people know they are Irish, or Spanish, or from the South American region.
 All I knew for my entire life was my mother’s maiden name was Dutch, and both sides of my family claimed to have some Cherokee Indian blood.
 That was it.